mgeier/quaternion-nursery/README.md

 Crouch, P., G. Kun, und F. Silva Leite. „The De Casteljau Algorithm on Lie Groups and Spheres“.
 Journal of Dynamical and Control Systems 5, Nr.
 3 (1.
 Juli 1999): 397–429. https://doi.org/10.1023/A:1021770717822.

+---

+Pletinckx 1989:

+Clark 1981: Matrix for cardinal splines

+B-splines: Prenter 1975; Foley 1984

+Tensioned B-splines (which are identical to Beta2-splines, see Barsky 1985) have the same properties but give something in between ordinary B-splines and straight lines (Duff 1986).

+Already three algorithms have been proposed to spline quaternions: a Bezier interpolation scheme by Ken Shoemake (1985), a B-spline interpolation scheme by T o m Duff (1986) and a Boehm quad- rangle spline by Ken Shoemake (1987).

+[approximation by repeated subdivision with t=0.5?]

+In practice, the subdivision operation has to be repeated only 3 or 4 times.